The Tool Registry

 The distinction: routing observability (which actors can react to an event mid-turn) vs logging (which the system always does for audit and replay).
 Specialists own their internals — other actors cannot react to their tool calls — but the record is still there.

-Constraint: a tool registered as specialist can only be exposed to actors where it is the specialist's internal work — not shared system resources.
-Beach does not enforce this at runtime; it is a design discipline.
-The naming convention for specialist tools (e.g. email_search for the Email Researcher's private IMAP access) makes the scope visible in the actor config.
+Constraint: a tool registered as specialist should only be exposed to actors where it is the specialist's internal work — not shared system resources.
+The framework rejects peerExposed: true on specialist tools at registration; other constraints are design discipline.
+The naming convention (e.g. email_search for the Email Researcher's private IMAP access) makes the scope visible in the actor config.

 Per-actor filtering